Uranium in Africa

 Forte Energy NL based in Australia in April 2012 released JORC-compliant inferred resource figures of 9000 tU at 0.020%U for its A238 uranium prospect in granites near Bir Moghrein in the north of the country near Western Sahara.
 There is a main zone of mineralisation over a strike length of 1.75km with mineralisation extending down to over 250m from surface with widths of over 60m within 50m of the surface.
 Forte also has 800 tU in the Bir En Nar deposit nearby.
 Areva holds 11.3% equity in Forte, and will join in any major development.

-Australia's Aura Energy has a JORC-compliant resource of 19,000 tU at 0.028%U, nearly all inferred as of mid-2014, with 100 ppm cut-off for its Reguibat project.
+Australia's Aura Energy has a JORC-compliant resource of 19,000 tU at 0.028%U, nearly all inferred as of mid-2014, with 100 ppm cut-off for its Tiris project.
 This comprises two tenements – east and west – 200 km apart with shallow calcrete deposits on the Reguibat Craton in the north of the country, close to Algeria and Western Sahara.
 The exploration target would double the resource.
 The eastern deposit, mostly Oued Fl Foule Est, is the main one.
 In 2014 Aura announced positive results in beneficiating ore from the Reguibat project about sevenfold to concentrate fine carnotite, with tests showing rapid alkaline leaching.
-A feasibility study might be undertaken in 2015, with a view to a simple truck and shovel mine on the eastern deposit feeding $50 million plant and production at about 400 tU/yr from 2017, over 15 years.
+A feasibility study is expected in by the end of 2016, for a simple truck and shovel mine on the eastern deposit feeding $45 million plant, with production at about 300 tU/yr from 2017, over 15 years.
 In February 2016 Aura signed an agreement with Guangdong Power Engineering Co Ltd (GPEC) for engineering services and finance, the latter involving an offtake agreement for part of the production.
 GPEC is a subsidiary of CGN’s China Nuclear Power Engineering Group.

 The government's Office National des Hydrocarbures et des Mines (ONHYM) is encouraging exploration for uranium to build upon that done by French and Russian geologists prior to 1982.
 Three areas are under investigation: Haute Moulouya, Wafagga and Sirwa.
 The first two have palaeochannel deposits.
 Toro Energy holds tenements in Haute Moulouya area.